addisonlynch/alpo-alpha/README.md

 ## Spreadsheets

-Place both of the below spreadsheets(Google Forms and the results) in the same folder as ``alpha.py``.
+Place both of the below spreadsheets (Google Forms and results) in the same folder as ``alpha.py``.

 ### Google Forms

-Download the **Google Forms spreadsheet** and ensure that the following columns (spelled **exactly** as below, including capitalization) are present **in any order**.
+Download the poll results directly from Google Forms and ensure that the following columns (spelled **exactly** as below, including capitalization) are present **in any order**.

 * ``Full Name`` - *Used to sort the results workbook by first name*